-And that’s where the problems lie within the stock market, is when we’re extremely greedy because we’re attaching things to our personal self, we’re looking for monetary gain and it’s all about us.
+And that’s where the problems lie within the stock market, is when we’re incredibly greedy because we’re attaching things to our self, we’re looking for monetary gain, and it’s all about us.

-One of the things that I like to always say to compensate for this is that you should always take profits into strength and if you can eliminate a little more greed from your trading, you’ll be a lot more successful, because you’ll be content or happier with the earnings that you make.
+One of the things that I always like to say to compensate for this is that you should still take profits into strength and if you can eliminate a little more greed from your trading, you’ll be a lot more successful because you’ll be content or happier with the earnings that you make.

 Build things up slowly and be patient

-For many people they are always looking for more and more in the stock market, especially when you’re starting out. when you’re first starting out in sports you might want to play with people about your same level, you’re not going to get a lot of knowledge and insight playing with the professional tennis players right away.
+For many people, they are always looking for more and more in the stock market, especially when you’re starting.
+When you’re first starting in sports, you might want to play with people about your same level.
+You’re not going to get a lot of knowledge and insight playing with the professional tennis players right away.

 Be happy with what you get

-Be patient, calm down, be less greedy, be happy with getting just $5, with $15, be happy with just being positive and not losing money in the market.
+Be patient, calm down, be less greedy, be satisfied with getting just $5, with $15, be satisfied with just being positive and not losing money in the market.
 Because if you’re playing sports and you’re right away brand new, chances are you’re losing to other people, but in the market, we all expect that just because we’re in the market, we’re a genius.

-And now all of a sudden you see your account whipped out 10% - 15% It’s because you were greedy, you held on to things too long, too far, things were over extended or you didn’t take any profits.
+And now all of a sudden you see your account whipped out 10% - 15% It’s because you were greedy, you held on to things too long, too far, elements were overextended, or you didn’t take any profits.

 Always take profits into strength

-Same thing would’ve happened right around mid-2015, broke out at around $50, continue power higher about $55, it’s a $5 gain, and then it pulls back all within a few months down to $39 - $40, so again, greed could play a large role into that.
-But if you would’ve sold half and then got out and break even on the next half of the shares, you would’ve at least took some profits on those positions and on those trades.
+The same thing would’ve happened right around mid-2015, broke out at approximately $50, continue power higher about $55, it’s a $5 gain, and then it pulls back all within a few months down to $39 - $40, so again, greed could play a significant role in that.
+But if you would’ve sold half and then got out and break even on the next half of the shares, you would’ve at least took some profits on those positions and those trades.

 Chimpanzees and apples

-If you do another study with another chimpanzee and you give him two apples, or let’s just say you take that same chimpanzee in another week you give him two apples, but then you take away one apple within a few minutes or a few moments later, all of a sudden that chimpanzee goes crazy, it goes extremely wild and the reason for that is because of the loss that it incurred, because of what it had in the past.
+If you do another study with another chimpanzee, and you give him two apples or let’s just say you take that same chimpanzee in another week you give him two apples, but then you take away one apple within a few minutes or a few moments later, all of a sudden that chimpanzee goes crazy, it goes exceptionally wild and the reason for that is because of the loss that it incurred, because of what it had in the past.

-So if you have a loss, even though that you’re much better off than you were before, so for example the chimpanzee had no apples whatsoever, and then all of a sudden it gained that same one apple.
+So if you have a loss, even though that you’re much better off than you were before, so, for example, the chimpanzee had no apples whatsoever, and then all of a sudden it rained that same one apple.